spanarek/dia/README.md

 1. Build and push your image
 2. Issue an x509 certificate: part of commonName must contain image digest(so-called digestslice)
 3. Sign(push certificate) with dia-sign.sh or with your CI manually
-4. Validate digestslice with gatekeeper and webhook
+4. Validate digestslice with kubernetes validation webhook

 ## Digestslice
 Digestslice - a part of digest sha256.
 Digestslice used due to x509 commonName length limitation(64 characters).